 We initiated this risk analysis because Vietnam requested market access for fresh pomelos.
 Learn more about why we carry out risk analyses and our international obligations.

-This risk analysis is being conducted as a review of biosecurity import requirements.
+We conducted this risk analysis as a review of biosecurity import requirements.
 This is because we conducted an assessment of the potential pests associated with pomelos from Vietnam and found that:

-- the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods.
-These pests include a psyllid, fruit flies, scale insects, mealybugs, thrips, spider mites, false spider mites and pathogens.
+- the pests of concern were the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods

-We proposed that the importation of commercially produced fresh pomelo fruit from Vietnam can be permitted provided they meet the biosecurity import conditions.
+We determined that the importation of commercially produced fresh pomelo from Vietnam can be permitted, subject to certain biosecurity import requirements.

 Pests

-Nineteen pests associated with pomelo fruit from Vietnam require risk management measures to reduce the biosecurity risk to an acceptable level.
+The final report identifies 19 pests associated with pomelo from Vietnam that require risk management measures to reduce the biosecurity risk to an acceptable level.
 These pests are:

 - psyllid: Asian citrus psyllid (Diaphorina citri)